A gunman killed his brother. Now Farris Barakat is on an American journey.

 The Our Three Winners Foundation joined a project started by activist and CNN commentator Van Jones to launch a #LoveThyNeighbor campaign.

-Deah, Yusor and Razan had all attended North Carolina State, and their alma mater set up scholarships in their names through the foundation.
+Deah, Yusor and Razan had all attended North Carolina State, and their alma mater set up scholarships in their names.
 It also sponsored a Run for Razan to raise money and inspire young people.
 Razan was training for the Raleigh Rock 'N' Roll half-marathon when she was killed.

 At UNC, Deah's dental classmates set up DEAH DAY, short for Directing Efforts And Honoring Deah And Yusor.
 Once a year, the school canceled classes for a day of dental and nondental charitable work.